 Build a Positive Work Culture for Better Employee Retention

-As the Great Resignation hit full swing in 2021, one thing quickly became quite clear: today’s employees simply won’t stand for a toxic work culture.
-By leaving their positions en masse, the workforce collectively stated they will no longer cruise toward total burnout by holding stressful, unrewarding jobs.
+Today’s employees simply won’t stand for a toxic work culture.
+By leaving their positions en masse, the workforce collectively stated they would no longer cruise toward total burnout by holding stressful, unrewarding jobs.

 Workplace culture is your company’s personality, atmosphere, and driving force.
 Your mission, vision, and values set the vibe, but work culture goes beyond this.
 Over time, the attitudes, behaviors, and beliefs at every level of your workforce effectively establish the overall work environment.
 A work culture can be healthy or toxic, depending on how you run your business.